-The purpose of clinical trials for brain tumour patients is to advance understanding of these tumours and to improve diagnosis and treatment.
+The purpose of clinical trials for brain tumour patients is to gain a better understanding of these tumours and improve diagnosis and treatment.
+Some trials also seek to control symptoms more effectively and improve quality of life.
 By their definition, clinical trials are experimental, and while the hope is that they will be beneficial, there is no guarantee.

 What is a clinical trial?

 A clinical trial is an experiment that involves patients in a new way of managing a condition.
-Trials are vital to establish whether a new approach is better than the old one.
+It aims to find out if the new way works, if it's safe, what the best way of giving it is and, vitally, to establish whether the new approach is better than the old one.

 Developing a new treatment